awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   The name of the table in question\.
 + `VersionId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID value of the version in question\.
+A `VersionID` is a string representation of an integer\.
+Each version is incremented by 1\.
 + `ErrorDetail` – An [ErrorDetail](aws-glue-api-common.md#aws-glue-api-common-ErrorDetail) object\.

   Detail about the error\.